Atilla-Arslan/sei-project-one/README.md

 function addPowerPellet() { addItemsToGrid(powerPellet.cellsWithStone, powerPellet.class) }
 ```

-To determine the position of each of the items I added a grid number to each of the divs on the grid and used this to add the trees to the background image in Photoshop.
+To determine the position of each of the items, I added a grid number to each of the divs on the grid and used this to add the trees to the background image in Photoshop.

 <img width="964" alt="pokemon-pacman" src="https://lh4.googleusercontent.com/Ht5SM-l1_SvwfI6YMHPNgLAVmCtnmOjzO5-fxI-zpUJd7HrJhnFVso8cMdmFcSi12EdKlhVn2bIbseNAEvNGJ-aY76gunI7WJ16SZysTgNlUfmMb2BREfzbILPBdj7beUehBrYY1">

 ### Grid Information:

-To determine exactly which cells, which assets or walls would go, I had to determine which cells they would go in and store each asset or wall cell number in an array.
+To determine exactly which cells, which assets or which walls would go where, I had to determine which cells they would go in and store each asset or wall cell number in an array.

-In order to find out which cells the pokeballs would go in I created a function that would check the total number of cells and see if any of cells contained walls and if they didn't would create a new array with cell numbers that did not contain walls and add balls.
+In order to find out which cells the pokeballs would go in, I created a function that would check the total number of cells and then check if any of cells contained walls and if they didn't it would create a new array with cell numbers that did not contain walls and add balls.

 For the NPC's I created a Class which acted as a model for the NPC and standardised the CSS classes used, start position and movement speed.